 Fearing Deportation, Food Vendors Are Leaving New York City's Streets

 The kneaded dough is shaped by a long dispenser that drops it into sizzling hot oil.
-The churros – long, striated donuts – are finished with a sprinkling of sugar and cinnamon and stacked high on baking trays by Hernán's wife.
+The churros — long, striated doughnuts — are finished with a sprinkling of sugar and cinnamon and stacked high on baking trays by Hernán's wife.

 Hernán moves quickly, grabbing dough from the mixer before hurrying to the fryer so the churros are ready when his vendors come to pick up their orders.
 Time is of the essence — he can't risk losing any more buyers.